URL path: Index page // Triiodothyronine Uptake (T3U)

 More information

 During this test, a known amount of labeled triiodothyronine and a resin are added to the patient's blood sample.
 The tagged T3 will be bound to all available TBG sites.
-The percentage of labeled T3 remaining unbound and bound to the resin is then determined after all available free binding sites with TBG have been previously blocked.
+The percentage of labeled T3 remaining unbound and bound to the resin is determined after all available free binding sites with TBG have been previously blocked.
 This rate is inversely proportional to the saturation rate of TBG.
-Higher intake of triiodothyronine means less TBG available, possibly due to hyperthyroidism.
+A higher intake of triiodothyronine means less TBG available, possibly due to hyperthyroidism.

 Possible Interpretations of Pathological Values

 • Increase: Congenital TBG deficiency, hyperthyroidism, hypoproteinemia, malnutrition, nephrosis, nephrotic syndrome, renal failure.
-Medications: Anabolic steroids, barbiturates, corticosteroids, furosemide, heparin, phenylbutazone, phenytoin, salicylates, thyroxine, warfarin.
+Medications: Anabolic steroids, barbiturates, corticosteroids, furosemide, heparin, phenylbutazone, phenytoin, salicylates, thyroxine, and warfarin.

 Additional information